ranmses/gc-b71/README.md

 than the requirement in the `go.mod` file from the harmony repo.

 ### Amazon Linux 2 vs RHEL 8
-Amazon Linux 2 is based on RHEL 7, not on RHEL 8 (hence the need for `openssl11-libs`).
-Nevertheless, the same RPM seems to provide binaries that also works on amzn2.
-One should note that, in the future, this may impose a need for having more than one RPM build, e.g. *el7* and *el8*.
+Amazon Linux 2 is based on RHEL 7, not on RHEL 8 (hence the need for `openssl11-libs`, only available for EL7-based distros).
+Nevertheless, the same RPM seems to provide working binaries on all platforms.
+One should note that, in the future, this difference between distros may impose a need for more than one RPM build for each version, e.g. *el7* and *el8*.

 ### Everything else
 I had to make assumptions during development, please let me know if you need anything.